dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Weed Strangle<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/1/c1f7fb79-19a8-483a-bf91-e687f7da4e9c.jpg?1562366513|https://scryfall.com/card/lrw/147/weed-strangle?utm_source=api>`
    Destroy target creature.
 Clash with an opponent.
 If you win, you gain life equal to that creature's toughness.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Adder-Staff Boggart<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/1/d116839f-6a3a-4a2e-a3ab-ea177c012746.jpg?1562369151|https://scryfall.com/card/lrw/148/adder-staff-boggart?utm_source=api>`
    When Adder-Staff Boggart enters the battlefield, clash with an opponent.
 If you win, put a +1/+1 counter on Adder-Staff Boggart.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Ashling the Pilgrim<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/3/63056eb9-4257-4530-8ff4-6909a2cedf47.jpg?1562350736|https://scryfall.com/card/lrw/149/ashling-the-pilgrim?utm_source=api>`